 Opt Out.

-Carol is one of the leading Bitcoin educators in Brazil.
-She has participated in Bitcoin and Lightning developer seminars at Chaincode (NY) and is a speaker at Bitcoin conferences worldwide.
+One of the leading Bitcoin educators in Brazil and the founder of Area Bitcoin, one of the largest Bitcoin schools in the world.
+She has participated in Bitcoin and Lightning developer seminars by Chaincode (NY) and is a regular speaker at Bitcoin conferences around the world, including Adopting Bitcoin, Satsconf, Bitcoin Atlantis, Surfin Bitcoin, and more.